AbdalSamad007/weeklyshop/README.md

 # WeeklyShop 🛒
 **Set it once.
 Shop every week.**

-WeeklyShop is a family shopping list app that automatically resets every week from a master list, so you never have to rebuild the same grocery list again.
+WeeklyShop is a family shopping list app that automatically resets every week from a master list.
+It removes the need to recreate the same grocery list repeatedly and simplifies the weekly shopping routine for households.

-> Status: In active development (MVP phase)
+> Status: Active development (MVP phase)

 ---

-## Overview
+## Problem
+Most households buy many of the same groceries every week:
+- Milk
+- Bread
+- Eggs
+- Fruit
+- Household essentials

-Most shopping list apps require users to:
+However, most shopping list apps require users to:
 - Recreate the same list every week, or
 - Manually clear and duplicate lists

+This creates unnecessary friction in a task that should be simple and repeatable.

+---

+## Solution
-WeeklyShop introduces a simple, repeatable workflow:
+WeeklyShop introduces a structured weekly cycle:

 **Master List (recurring items)**
 → **Weekly List (active shopping list)**
-→ **Automatic weekly reset**
+→ **Weekly reset**
 → Repeat

-This removes repetitive setup and makes weekly shopping effortless.
+This ensures:
+- Core items are always present
+- Temporary items do not clutter future lists
+- Families can collaborate on one shared list

 ---

+## Core Concepts

+### Master List
+A permanent list of recurring items that form the base of each week’s shopping list.

+### Weekly List
+The active shopping list for the current week.
+Generated automatically from the Master List.

+### Temporary Items
+Items added for one week only (e.g., snacks, special ingredients).

+---

 ## Core Features (MVP)
 - Master list for recurring grocery items
-- Weekly list generated automatically
+- Weekly list generated from master list
-- Temporary items that last for one week only
+- Temporary items that last one week only
-- Simple shopping mode with quick check-off
+- Simple shopping mode
-- Manual weekly reset (auto-reset planned)
+- Manual weekly reset

 ---

 ## Planned Features
 - Family sharing with real-time sync
-- Multiple households (e.g., Home, Work, Uni)
+- Multiple households
-- Home screen widgets
+- Widgets for quick access
-- Optional smart suggestions
+- Optional smart restock suggestions
+- Custom weekly reset schedule

 ---

+## Target Users
+WeeklyShop is designed for:
+- Families sharing grocery responsibilities
+- Couples managing a household
+- Students or shared housing
+- Anyone with a repeating weekly shop

+---

 ## Tech Stack
-- **Platform:** iOS
+- Platform: iOS
-- **Language:** Swift
+- Language: Swift
-- **UI:** SwiftUI
+- UI Framework: SwiftUI
-- **Architecture:** MVVM
+- Architecture: MVVM
-- **Local storage:** SwiftData (or Core Data)
+- Local Storage: SwiftData (or Core Data)
-- **Sync (planned):** CloudKit
+- Sync (planned): CloudKit

 ---